wkarnchanapee/billys-atp-journal/README.md

 This is interesting in terms of game design, especially in competitive games.
 By having an equilibrium of power between agents, a tug of war dynamic emerges.
 You have to be careful not to design a snowball situation where power leads to more dominance. having catchup mechanisms is important, otherwise a player may feel that the game is lost and completely lose interest.

 I have felt this way a couple of times during a 50minute game of DotA where it's clear that we have lost but for some reason we're still sitting here.

-Abstract Classes - When you want a class's children to have to have a function or variable you can use the abstract keyword I think.

-Protected - once inside the child class, if you want to use inherited variables you need to make sure they are set to the right permission level.
-Protected level means that a class's child can get to that class's variables.

-Static Members -
-A static member of a class is something that can be called just by typing Classname.StaticMember.
-You dont need to have an instance of an object.
-For example, i could get GameController.SpawnPoint straight from the class rather than having to reference an instance

-Singletons -
-Easily refer to single instance, like the Game Controller.
-Using static variables I can create a single instance of a class on awake and store it in Classname.Instance.

-private static GameManager Instance {get; private set;}

-Why do people name some variables with an _at the begining?